HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

    * Fireball shoots a fireball left and right of the player
       * 3 HP damage to enemies
       * ½ Heart damage to player
-   * Waterfall shoots a waterfall up or down (based on whether the player is on the ground or not)
+   * Waterfall shoots a waterfall down if the Hero is air borne
       * 7 HP damage to enemies
       * 1 Heart damage to player
    * Leaf dash allows the player to dash left and right and deal damage to enemies passed